Henry Soane

-Henry Soane (1622–1661) was a Virginia politician, real estate investor and landowner who served in the House of Burgesses 1652-55, 1658, and 1660-61, and was its Speaker in 1661.
+Henry Soane (1622–1661) was an English politician, real estate investor, and landowner in the colony of Virginia, who served in the House of Burgesses.
+He was a member of the House from 1652 to 1655, in 1658, and from 1660 to 1661, and he was the House Speaker in 1661.

 Early and family life

 He married Judith Fuller, which whom they had five children.
 His son William Soane and grandson Henry Soane II would also serve in the House of Burgesses representing Henrico County and James City County, respectively.
-His daughter Judith Soane first married Henry Randolph I (the clerk of the house of burgesses) and after his death in 1673, Major Peter Field of Henrico County.
+His daughter Judith Soane first married Henry Randolph I (the clerk of the House of Burgesses) and after his death in 1673, Major Peter Field of Henrico County.
 His son John Soane became a noted surveyor, as well as agent of the Royal African Company, but never married and gave his plantation in Henrico County, Poplar Spring, to his brother William and his surveying instruments to Williams' son Henry Soane II.
-The progenitor of a political dynasty that spanned two centuries, Soane is the great-great grandfather of President Thomas Jefferson.
+The progenitor of a political dynasty that spanned two centuries, Soane is the great-great grandfather of U.S. president Thomas Jefferson.